Eyelid SurgeryConveniently located to serve Chicago and North Shore

 Will my sagging eyebrows be Improved with Eyelid Surgery?

 Eyelid Surgery addresses cosmetic issues involving the eyelids only.
 It will not provide improvement for aging or sagging brows.
 It is very common to perform forehead/brow surgery at the same time as Eyelid Surgery.
-A combination of an eyebrow lift and an Eyelid Surgery is an excellent combination of procedures which can provide total rejuvenation of the upper face and eyes.
+A combination of an eyebrow lift and an Eyelid Surgery is an excellent combination of procedures that can provide total rejuvenation of the upper face and eyes.

 Will Eyelid Surgery treat a drooping eyelid?